 The PSB Alpha VS21's skimpy feature lineup and so-so movie sound quality don't live up to expectations considering its hefty $600 list price.

 Dolby is known for its sound systems, but it's also developed imaging tech that will change how Hollywood can make movies and what you'll be able to see on your TV screen.
 CNET's Kara Tsuboi reports.

-At around $26 online, JVC's HA-S400 Nanotubes are among the better on-ear headphones for the money.
+At around $26 online, JVC's HA-S400 earphones with Carbon Nanotubes are among the better on-ear models for the money.